 KB: I have no knowledge of that.
 What happened, in my view, was that we were finishing up with Alice.
 Peter Pan had been in the story process for years.
 It seriously got underway story-wise during the time that Alice was being worked on.
 Toward the end of that, they had made their decision.
 I had the British voice for Wendy as I was reaching a similar age level – preadolescence – as Wendy was.
 And it just fell into place, really, so it went from one to the other.

-AV: Doing the roles of Alice and Wendy, which did you prefer: voice acting or acting as a live-action reference?
+AV: Doing the roles of Alice and Wendy, which did you enjoy more: voice acting or acting as a live-action reference?

 KB: The experiences were totally different, and each one of them had something special to bring to it.
 I liked the recording part, because it was a new experience.
 You had a script in front of you, and you still worked along with the other actors, which was a comfortable thing to do on the soundstage, radio-style.